-Rhiannon Pickin is a Crime and Penal Heritage Researcher exploring our collections…she explains more about her interest for dark tourism sites and crime heritage in this week's Q&A. Interested?
-If you would like to come along to her focus group at the Workhouse Museum on Friday 24th March at 11am then please get in touch [email protected]
+Rhiannon Pickin is a Crime and Penal Heritage Researcher exploring our collections…she explains more about her interest in dark tourism sites and crime heritage in this week’s Q&A.

 Have you always been interested in crime and punishment museums?

 I’ve always loved visiting museums ever since I was young, but I also wanted to be a lawyer at one point.
 I guess you could say the two interests merged as I got older.

 Do you get to visit a lot of museums?

 I tend to stay close to the museums that I’m working with for my research, but whenever I’m visiting a new place I always make time to fit in a museum or two.
 Particularly dark tourism sites, as those are the ones I’m most interested in.

 They are sites that are linked to death and suffering.
 They can be places that are more entertainment-led, like the London Dungeons, or much more serious places, such as locations related to genocide.
 I’m looking at how visitors’ emotions are involved in how they respond to what they see in prison and courtroom museums, which can be entertaining and serious in their subject matter.

 What do you do when you’re looking at a museum for your research?

 Quite a few things really.
 I look at the ways that the museum is presenting the history in the displays and make notes and take photographs.
 I’ve also been interviewing staff and doing questionnaires with visitors.
 I’m looking to speak with visitors in focus groups for the next stage of my research.